InevitableTech/api-mocker/README.md

 Start mocker:

 ```
+composer install
-docker-compose up
+docker-compose up -d
 ```

 Static mocks
 ------

-You can add your static routes (ones that will be available as soon as you boot up the mock API) in the routing.php file.
+You can add your static routes (ones that will be available as soon as you boot up the mock API) in the routing.php file or just place your mock request in the static folder.
+The data format is defined below and example request already exists.

 Dynamic mocks
 ------